nathangchay/af-bot/README.md

-# af-bot
+# Art Fight Bot
- Discord bot developed for use in the Art Fight official server
+ A Discord bot developed for use in the official Art Fight server! :-)